 - Wu, G., Fanzo, J., Miller, D. D., Pingali, P., Post, M., Steiner, J. L., & Thalacker-Mercer, A. (2014).
 Production and Supply of High-Quality Food Protein for Human Consumption: Sustainability, Challenges, and Innovations.
 Annals of the New York Academy of Sciences.
 1321:9093-9100.

 - Pingali, P. (2012).
 Green Revolution: Impacts, limits, and the path ahead.
 Proceedings of the National Academy of Sciences of the United States of America.
 109:12302-12308.

 - Dubé, L., Pingali, P., & Webb, P. (2012).
 Paths of convergence for agriculture, health, and wealth.
 Proceedings of the National Academy of Sciences of the United States of America.
 109:12294-12301.

 - Pingali, P. (2010).
 Global Agriculture R&D and the Changing Aid Architecture.
 Agricultural Economics.
 41:145-153.

 - Pingali, P., Spielman, D., & Zaidi, F. (2016).
 Changing Donor Trends in Assistance to Agricultural Research and Development in Africa South of the Sahara. p.
-Chapter 6 The Future of African Agricultural R&D Nienke Beintema, John Lynam, and Ousmane Badiane (ed.), IFPRI/ASTI, Washington, DC.
+32 pages Agricultural research in Africa: Investing in future harvests, Chapter 6 Nienke Beintema, John Lynam, and Ousmane Badiane (ed.), International Food Policy Research Institute (IFPRI), Washington, DC.

 - Pingali, P., Ricketts, K., & Sahn, D. E. (2015).
 Agriculture for Nutrition. p.
 Chapter 7 The Fight Against Hunger and Malnutrition: The Role of Food, Agriculture, and Targeted Policies D. Sahn (ed.), Oxford University Press, Oxford, UK.